khalid-hussain/shaheen/chap4.md

 storm that, within moments, swept her from one place to another.

 But Rabia's condition was a lot different.
 The palace of her emotions were being demolished.
-She was seeing a shackled Badr Bin Mughira in Ferdinand's court.
+She was seeing a shackled Badr bin Mughira in Ferdinand's court.
 Lilies of her hopes were withering away.
 The bright sky of hopes were falling one-by-one.
 She was being buried under the burden of hopelessness.
 She was suffocating.
 She wanted to scream...but only if she could scream.
 If only